leapmotion/leapjs/README.md

 ### Misc

 LeapJS includes the vector math library [GL-Matrix](http://glmatrix.net/) for your use and convenience.
-For example, we can easily compute a dot product:
+For example, we can easily compute a dot product.
+See [the example](https://github.com/leapmotion/leapjs-skeleton/tree/master/examples/math.html) and [the gl matrix docs](http://glmatrix.net/docs/2.2.0/) for more info.

 ```javascript
 var dot = Leap.vec3.dot(hand.direction, hand.indexFinger.direction);